pytchlang/pytch-tutorials/qbert/tutorial.md

 {{< commit add-Block-with-costumes >}}

-If you try the project now, you can see a single block appear in the middle of the stage.
+If you try the project now (click the green flag), you can see a single block appear in the middle of the stage.
 We won't want this to happen once we're using clones, so we'll tell Pytch not to show this sprite on start-up:

 {{< commit start-original-Block-not-shown >}}